biodash/biodash.github.io/content/codeclub/S02E09_multiple_plots_part2/index.md

 ---
 title: "Code Club S02E09: Combining Plots - Part 2"
-summary: "In a continuation from the previous session, we'll look at additional approaches for combining plotsk with a focus on `facet_grid()` and the *patchwork* package."
+summary: "In a continuation from the previous session, we'll look at additional approaches for combining plots with a focus on `facet_grid()` and the *patchwork* package."
 authors: [mike-sovic]
 date: "2021-10-26"
 output: hugodown::md_document
 toc: true
-rmd_hash: 09640f767fba1295
+rmd_hash: b2c9369c9ab834b4

 ---